ZhangTerrence/esqlxx/README.md

 ./esqlxx
 ```

 This may take some time for the first time.
+Note, the generated file needs to be called `code.cpp` to execute.